-Sections of loose and falling rocks from the ceiling and side walls inside the Stewart Tunnel on the Badger State Trail have caused the DNR to close the tunnel for safety concerns.
-This closure is anticipated to last through at least 2021 as the DNR works with engineers and consultants to assess the situation and review possible solutions.
-The safety and wellbeing of our trail users is of the utmost importance to the Department of Natural Resources.
+Sections of loose and falling rocks from the ceiling and side walls inside the Stewart Tunnel on the Badger State Trail caused the DNR to close the tunnel in 2019 for safety concerns.
+The tunnel remains closed today.
+Tunnel Road provides a temporary detour for users to go around the tunnel.
+The safety and well-being of our trail users is of the utmost importance to the Department of Natural Resources.
 We appreciate your patience and understanding as we work to resolve this issue.

 Illinois Central Railroad Company began in 1886 to build a rail line from Freeport, Ill. to Madison, Wis.
 The company's trains used this corridor to haul grain, livestock, freight and passengers.
 Passenger trains ran daily up until the 1960s and freight trains continued to operate until 1976.
 In 1972, the Illinois Central merged with the Gulf Mobile & Ohio to form Illinois Central Gulf.

 The South Central Wisconsin Rail Transit Commission (SCWRTC) was created in 1978 when Dane and Green counties entered into a contract to continue rail service on the line between Madison and Freeport.
 The line was acquired from the Illinois Central Gulf Railroad in 1980.
 A short line railroad, the Wisconsin and Calumet Railroad, operated the line beginning in February 1981.
 Some funds for rehabilitation were appropriated when the line was acquired.
 Due to operator changes, operator financial problems and DOT rules for payment of rehabilitation needed work on the line was not completed.

 Because of unsafe operating conditions, the Summit (just south of the Beltline in Madison) to Freeport portion of the line was embargoed on Dec.
 15, 1993.